kanyimboalinafe/LITA_DATA-PROJECT/README.md

-# TITLE: LITA_DATA-PROJECT
+# TITLE: DATA ANALYSIS WITH LADIES IN TECH-AFRICA (LITA)
 # project Overview
+I was  delighted to receive a congratulatory message from the Incubator Hub in August that I have been selected to start the training in Data Analysis 💻🙂

+The just-concluded 10-month project on data analysis with Ladies in Tech Africa, hosted by Incubator Hub in partnership, was an invaluable learning curve aimed at equipping me with hands-on skills in data analysis and problem-solving in real-life situations.
+The Practical training, with necessary data skills and insights into the applications of data science across various fields.
+During this training, I gained skills in using SQL(Structured Query Language), Power BI,  and Microsoft Excel as data analysis software

+At the end of the training we were given a project called "LITA -Capstone Project"

-This data analysis project aims to provide insights into sales and subscription performance from 2023 to 2024.
+This data analysis project aims to provide insights into sales and subscription performance from 2023 to 2024

 By examining different aspects of sales data and customers, we aim to identify trends, offer data-driven recommendations, and better understand the company's performance.

 ### DATA SOurces
 An Excel dataset *LITA Capstone _Datase_ cvs* consisting of sales and customer data was provided
 ### Data Analysis Tools
-_ SQL (Structured Query Language) for manipulating rational data _ PowerBI for Creating reports and Visualization
+_ SQL (Structured Query Language) for manipulating rational data

+_ PowerBI for Creating reports and Visualization

 _ Microsoft Excel for  Data cleaning, visualization, and data analysis [download here](https://microsoft.com)
 ### Data Cleaning
  Excel was used to clean data by performing the following functions
     _Data loading and inspection

     _Removing duplicates

      _Removing black data

    ### Data Analysis SQL Project 1 FOR SALES DATA

     Helped to answer some of the following questions;

      i retrieve the total sales for each product category

      ii find the number of sales transactions in each region